-Technical notes: maximum length 500 words, 5 references, 4 figures or tables (note that composite or multi-part figures are not accepted), no abstract, no introduction or discussion.
-Normally no more than 4 authors.Letters: Maximum length 400 words, 3 references, 1 figure or table.
+Letters: Maximum length 500 words, 5 references, 2 figures or tables.
 Letters about a published paper should be headed with the full reference to that paper.
-Original letters should have their own heading.Review articles are usually commissioned by the editor.
+Original letters should have their own heading.
+Normally no more than 5 authors.Review articles are usually commissioned by the editor.

 Leading Articles - by invitation only: these are planned for each edition and will cover the whole remit of the specialty.
 They will provide up-to-date knowledge by a recognised expert in the field and are by invitation only from the editor.
 Length 2500 words, up to 40 references, maximum 6 figures or tables (note that composite or multi-part figures are not accepted).
-Please contact the Editor, Professor Peter Brennan, (email@example.com) if you are interested in writing a leading article.Book reviews - by invitation only.
+Please contact the Editor if you are interested in writing a leading article.Book reviews - by invitation only.

-PLEASE STATE WHICH TYPE OF PAPER YOU ARE SUBMITTING IN YOUR COVER LETTER
+PLEASE STATE WHICH TYPE OF PAPER YOU ARE SUBMITTING IN YOUR COVER LETTER.Contact

 The contact details for the journal's editorial office are as follows: